T.J. Raphael ’11

 Prior to that, Raphael was a digital content editor for The Takeaway on public radio’s WNYC.
 She was also senior editor of FOLIO: Magazine and FOLIOMag.com, where she covered the evolving media landscape, technology, economics, social media, apps, publishing and marketing.

 Earlier in her career, she was staff reporter for New York state’s capital newspaper, The Legislative Gazette, where she covered Constitutional law, Congressional elections and the New York State Legislature.
-She was a contributing writer to The Village Voice in New York City, and a general assignment reporting intern for the New York Daily News where she covered everything from entertainment to crime.
+She was a contributing writer at The Village Voice in New York City and a general assignment reporting intern at the New York Daily News, where she covered everything from entertainment to crime.

 Her work has been cited by the New York Civil Liberties Union, the Pew Research Center’s Project for Excellence in Journalism, The Economist, and The Washington Post, among others.